aparnadevi86/NLP_Projects/README.md

 Additional fields for various categories (ordinal variables)

 ## Initial approach
+- **Cleaning**
-- **Cleaning**: The text needs to be tokenized, converted to lower case with punctuations removed and similar (usecase-specific) terms replaced using a dictionary.
+    - The text is tokenized, converted to lower case with punctuations removed
+    - Similar (usecase-specific) terms replaced using a dictionary
+- **Vectorizing**
-- **Vectorizing**: Each document (each row of the descriptive column) will be converted to a vector based on the vocabulary list of the whole document corpus.
-The corpus will thus be converted to a matrix with rows as vectors.
+    - Each document (each row of the descriptive column) will be converted to a vector based on the vocabulary list of the whole document corpus.
+    - In the end, the corpus will thus be converted to a matrix with rows as vectors
+- **Querying**
-- **Querying**: A new query will  be converted to a vector based on the words identified from the document corpus.
+    - A new query will  be converted to a vector based on the words identified from the document corpus.
+- **Similarity calculation**
-- **Similarity calculation**: Cosine similarity is calculated by taking the dot product of the query vector with the vectorized matrix.
-The most similar documents will be the ones with highest values of the dot product.
+    - Cosine similarity is calculated by taking the dot product of the query vector with the vectorized matrix
+    - The most similar documents will be the ones with highest values of the dot product
 - Other modifications:
     - 3 types of vectorisations were done
         - *Binary vectorizer* (1 for word present/0 for word not present)